 - Proper diet/nutrition

-According to studies, people suffering from depression, anxiety, and other mental health problems use holistic therapy to help manage their symptoms.
-Holistic therapy also helps identify underlying causes of addiction, resisting the urge to use substance cravings, promote physical fitness and self-confidence.
-Some holistic therapies combine medical care and detox to ensure patient recovery.
+People suffering from depression, anxiety, and other mental health problems use holistic therapy to help manage their symptoms.
+Holistic therapy also helps people identify the underlying causes of their addictions, resist the urge to use substances, fight cravings, promote physical fitness, and build self-confidence.

-Motivational enhancement therapy is commonly used to change any negative behaviors and thoughts associated with their addiction.
-This is also used to treat patients with co-occurring mental health conditions such as bipolar disorder and PTSD.
+Motivational enhancement therapy (MET) is commonly used to change negative behaviors and thoughts associated with addiction.
+The approach is also used to treat people who have co-occurring mental health conditions such as bipolar disorder or PTSD.

-After successfully undergoing and accomplishing an addiction treatment program, recovering addicts are strongly suggested to join support groups.
-These support groups can help recovering patients stay on the right track – for good.
-More so, engaging in these support groups will ensure post-rehab care as well as unwavering support among its members.
+After successfully undergoing and finishing addiction treatment programs, recovering addicts are often encouraged to join support groups.
+The support groups may help recovering people stay on the right track – for good.
+Engaging in support groups promotes post-rehab care and provides support for members.

-By joining support groups, you can find other people with similar struggles as yours.
-You can also help inspire and motivate each other on your road to recovery and sobriety.
-There are a lot of support groups dedicated to those who struggled with a specific substance.
+By joining support groups, you may find other people who have had similar problems.
+You may and your fellow group members may help inspire and motivate each other in your recovery and sobriety.
+There are many support groups dedicated to people who have struggled with specific substances or behaviors.

 Common Types of Support Groups

-The 12-Step Program was originally created by the Alcoholics Anonymous in order to establish a set of guidelines to help users overcome alcohol addiction.
-The said program proved to be a success and was soon adopted by other addiction support groups.
+Alcoholics Anonymous (AA) originally created the 12-step program to establish a set of guidelines to help people overcome alcohol addiction.
+The program was popular and was soon adopted by other addiction support groups.